groot34/insight-forge/PROMPTS_USED.md

 ## Phase 1: Rebranding & UI Overhaul
 *   "Rebrand the application from 'CSV Insights' to 'Insight Forge'."
 *   "Implement a 'Deep Blue/Purple, space-like' theme using CSS variables."
-*   "Integrate a Three.js animated shader background behind the content."
+*   "Integrate a lightweight CSS animated background behind the content."
 *   "Fix the chart colors to use `oklch` variables compatible with the new theme."

 ## Phase 2: Debugging & Refinement